-While not exhaustive, the above list sheds light on a few key directions for socially aware language technologies research.
-Some of these task categories, such as (2) and (6), have seen an increase in research lately, while others, such as (4) and (5), are still in early stages.
-Because more and more work is being done or needs to be done on social and language technologies, there is a crucial need for a sub-field of ``\emph{socially aware language technologies}''.
-Within this new sub-field, we need to ensure that language processing advances are both technically sophisticated and socially aware.
-A unified sub-field focused on this goal would enable researchers to systematically address the challenges of embedding social intelligence into language models and facilitate more precise communication among scientists, policymakers, and the public.
-Therefore, the formal recognition of ``\emph{socially aware language technologies}'' is a strategic step towards a future in which language technology responsibly intersects with human society.
+Taking all together, there is a critical need for a sub-field of ''\emph{socially aware language technologies}'' due to the increasing work on social and language technologies.
+Within this new subfield, we must ensure that language processing advances are technologically sophisticated and socially conscious.
+A unified subfield focused on this goal would allow researchers to systematically address the challenges of embedding social intelligence into language models, allowing for more precise communication among scientists, policymakers, and the general public.
+Recognizing ''\emph{socially aware language technologies}'' is a strategic step towards a future where language technology responsibly interacts with human society.